Summer Internship Programme

 What we offer

-Our internship programme is three months long.
+Our internship programme is upto three months.
 Successful applicants will:

 • Gain an understanding of why health, safety and wellbeing is important and the wide array of areas it covers in government.